2kha/NLP/Data/README.md

 <strong>#Myanmar POS (Part of Speech) Dictionary</strong>

 Labeled Burmese POS Data for Machine Learning.
-Although it has only about 50K entries, it is more than enough to train POS Tagging and Word Classification with 98% accuracy.
+Although it has only about 50K entries, it is more than enough to train and infrence POS Tagging and Word Classification with 98% accuracy.

 | Label Name    | Label Id      |
 | ------------- | ------------- |